ionStici/frontend/js/js-runtime-overview.md

 Node was created with the goal of building web servers and web applications in JavaScript, but it’s a powerful and flexible environment that can be used for building all sorts of applications.

-Install Node bersion labeled "LTS" [nodejs.org](https://nodejs.org/en/)
+Install Node version labeled as "LTS" [nodejs.org](https://nodejs.org/en/)

-In the terminal, `which node` will print the file path to Node.
-And `node -v` will print the version of Node.
+- In the terminal, `which node` will print the file path to Node.
+- And `node -v` will print the version of Node.

 <br>

-## Use Node to Run Your Program
+## Use Node to run your own Scripts

 Navigate to your JavaScript file through the terminal, and run: